fjh3/fjh3/README.md

 - 👋 Hi, I’m @fjh3
-- 👀 I’m interested in getting more proficient in R and Python and expanding my horizons beyond Matlab. my coding skills from Matlab .
+- 👀 I’m interested in getting more proficient in R and Python and expanding my horizons beyond Matlab.

-- 💞️ I’m alaways looking to collaborate.
 - 📫 How to reach me at fjharan@gmail.com.

 <!---